Nov 3, 2016

 The reports show students exactly how hard they worked, how much time they spent in their target heart rate zone and whether they met that day’s goal.
 Reports also give teachers tangible data to share with parents.

 “When we have parent-teacher conferences, I love to show the number of minutes the student spends in their target zone when they are in PE class,” Ferguson said.
 “We like to show their motor skill development.
 We show parents the areas that students are in the healthy fitness zone and the areas that they still need to work on to get them toward the healthy zone.”

 Ferguson likes that through the Spirit System he now has the ability to create PE performance histories for each student.

 “One of the issues we always had was that you had to clean the slate from the year before and start over,” Ferguson explained.
 “Once you download the new rosters, then you don’t have last year’s data available anymore.”

 That’s no longer the case.
 With the IHT Spirit System, each student’s information stays with them throughout their academic career in the school district.

 Increasing PE Instruction Efficiency in Springdale

-Ferguson also plans to utilize the Spirit System’s versatility to enable his teachers to multitask more efficiently.
+Ferguson also utilizes the Spirit System’s versatility to enable his teachers to multitask more efficiently.
 Springdale wants its teachers to test motor skills, but it does not have the time to stop regular lessons to implement the necessary testing.
 Integrating the testing into the Spirit System’s pre-planned curriculum resources, Ferguson’s teachers can accomplish both.

 We worked diligently to develop a new, more complete assessment platform that makes things easier for students and teachers alike.
 As Ferguson notes, it’s not enough to simply offer tools.
 Teachers and administrators need effective and reliable tools that make assessing student performance and gathering that data seamless.
-We’re happy another school district has found the needed tools inside the Spirit System.
+The meaningful, daily-to-yearly data that IHT provides connects the whole child, physically, emotionally and mentally.